 We are a member club of Freediving New Zealand and as such have members that compete in regional, national and international freediving events under the AIDA standards, offering world rankings.
 There are two types of freediving competitions, Pool and Depth as explained below and when they are normally held.
-Freedivers frequently compete in related competitions such as Spearfishing and Pole spearing and fin-swimming.
+Freedivers also frequently compete in related competitions such as Underwater Rugby, Spearfishing, Pole spearing and Fin-Swimming.

 - Static (Breath Hold- going for time)